angelrodes/RadonSim/README.md

 ## Calculated short-term radon concentration data

-Airthings detector are [designed, made and sold to collect long term averages](https://help.airthings.com/en/articles/3119759-radon-how-is-radon-measured-how-does-an-airthings-device-measure-radon).
+Airthings detectors are [designed, made and sold to collect long term averages](https://help.airthings.com/en/articles/3119759-radon-how-is-radon-measured-how-does-an-airthings-device-measure-radon).
 That is why the detector reports 24h averages.
 Actually, [Airthings](https://www.airthings.com/) recommends to use their productos for a month to get accurate measurements.

 However, some of us are very impatient and want to use their porduts to test the mitigation actions we take in our houses and offices (e.g. opening windows) in a much shorter term.
 Of course, this means that **we should forget about accuracy here**.